-April Fools Day is a perfect opportunity to get your pupils thinking about the “news” they see.
-In 2017, April Fools Day will be followed by International Fact-checking Day, a great occasion to do some media education with your classes, working on fake news.
+April Fools Day is a perfect opportunity to get your pupils thinking about the "news" they see.
+April Fools Day will be followed by International Fact-checking Day, a great occasion to do some media education with your classes, working on fake news.

 A great way to get pupils thinking about fake news is to ask them to come up with a story that could be an April Fool's hoax from a company or media outlet.
 They will soon realise that for it to work it needs to have an element of truth or verisimilitude.
 For example, the advert for a left-handed Mars Bar a few years back.
 If the story is attributed to or published by a respected institution, that already allays people's suspicions.
 There are some good examples on factchecking site Snopes.com's 2016 round-up of April Fool's hoaxes.
 We wouldn't recommend sending pupils directly there though, as some examples aren't age appropriate and others are just difficult to understand because they require specific cultural knowledge that is way above EFL learners' heads.
 Better to pick out two or three that are understandable.